-This staff report analyzes the application as originally submitted in March of 2023 which proposes a change in context of this property from Districts to Suburban.
+Note: the application as originally submitted in March of 2023 proposed a change in context of this property from Districts to Suburban.
+Staff analyzed the original request of S-MU-3 against Blueprint Denver guidance and found that this zone districts complied with the future neighborhood context.
 However, during the Planning Board Public Hearing on April 19th, the Board approved the Near Southeast Area Plan, with the condition that the future neighborhood context of this property be updated to General Urban.
-Staff finds that the S-MU-3 district would be consistent with this plan guidance as it would result in building forms and uses that further the vision a Suburban multi-unit context.
-However, the Councilmember also intends to request a modification of the rezoning application to be more consistent with this updated guidance.